zarf-dev/proposals/0048-schema-update-process/README.md

 -->

 ### SDK breaking changes
-One drawback is that there will be breaking changes to SDK functions every time a new API version is introduced.
-This could be frustrating for API users post v1.
-However, common user flows should generally be unchanged.
+There will be breaking changes to SDK functions every time a new API version is introduced.
+This could be frustrating for users which have complex integrations with the SDK, However, common user flows should generally be unchanged.
 For example this flow will work regardless of the API version:

 ```go
 	pkgLayout, err := packager.LoadPackage(ctx, packageSource, loadOpt)